 For taxpayers facing both a Tax Warrant and bankruptcy, the tax department stops collection on individuals who file for bankruptcy.
 Though the tax department stops collection, the taxpayer may continue to receive documents about the tax debt owed.
 If the warrant is not resolved through the bankruptcy, it remain and have to be dealt with after the bankruptcy proceeding concludes.

 In some cases, it is not possible to pay off the tax debt and have the warrant satisfied but it is still affecting your ability to buy property.
 In these cases, it may be possible to have the warrant either subordinated or released.
-A warrant subordination is where the warrant is lowered in its pecking order as a lien against your property, and therefore, the new lien, such as a mortgage against real property can have higher priority and the bank is willing to lend money with this higher priority.
+A warrant subordination is where the warrant is lowered in its pecking order as a lien against your property; therefore, the new lien, such as a mortgage against real property, can have higher priority and the bank is willing to lend money with this higher priority.
 A warrant release is where the tax debt remains, but the tax warrant is removed from the county clerk records.

 In some cases, the tax warrant was filed in error.
-As an example of this, a taxpayer can file a return (or not filed a return) and the state incorrectly thinks a tax is owed.
+As an example of this, a taxpayer can file a return (or not have filed a return) and the state incorrectly thinks a tax is owed.
 Often, when this happens the taxpayer no longer resides within the state and does not get the tax bill notice that was mailed to their last known address.
 If they still lived at the address, it would be a simple matter to clean up.
 When they do not get notice is when trouble really starts.
 Therefore, when the tax bill is not responded to, the state files a tax warrant.
-At that point, the taxpayer may become aware of it on their credit report, and then contact the state.
+At that point, the taxpayer may become aware of it on their credit report and then contact the state.
 Once the warrant is cleared up, the state will issue a warrant vacate which legally offsets the tax lien like it never existed to begin with.

-Our New York tax law firm offices are located in New York State but we are able to help you in any state across the country.
+Our New York tax law firm offices are located in New York State, but we are able to help you in any state across the country.
 We can work with you no matter where you live.
-Mr. Hart is licensed to deal with the IRS in every state in the entire country.
+Timothy S. Hart is licensed to deal with the IRS in every state in the entire country.
 Call our Albany office at (518) 213-3445 or our New York office at (917) 382-5142.